ilastik/ilastik.github.io/documentation/tracking/tracking.md

 ![](./fig/02_training.jpg)

-Now, one of the tracking workflows (Manual Tracking or Automated Tracking, if [CPLEX is installed](../../download.html) ) can be launched from the start screen of ilastik by creating a new project.
+Now, one of the tracking workflows (Manual Tracking or Automatic Tracking, if [CPLEX is installed](../../download.html) ) can be launched from the start screen of ilastik by creating a new project.